kworkflow/kworkflow/documentation/man/features/build.rst

   its progress.
 This functionality is very useful during the debugging process, allowing you to identify possible errors more easily.

+\--cflags:
+  This function provides a flexible way to pass CFLAGS when compiling a custom kernel, allowing you to customize and tune the build process to your specific needs.
+This is especially useful for optimizing performance and controlling generated kernel behavior.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.